Chapter 11: Q. 7 (page 272)

 Get started for free

-What is exclusive dealing?
-How might it reduce competition and when might it be acceptable?
+What is predatory pricing?
+How might it reduce competition, and why might it be difficult to tell when it should be illegal?

 What do you think about this solution?